Our Building's History

 In 1986, Dr. Rory Hunter joined his father as apracticing dentist.
 They moved upstairs to meet space requirements and to accommodate a growing practice.
 They practiced together until 2000; when Dr. C. G. Hunter retired.
 Dr. Rory Hunter purchased the property in 2006.

 In 2009 Hunter Dental marked its 50th year of practice, making it the longest serving practice in the Markham area.
+You are welcome to take a virtual tour of our office.

 Search for Dental Topics